 (2) Best practices for developing project plans and metrics for applying, monitoring, and evaluating the effectiveness and impacts of prescribed grazing.

-Key Takeaway

-Effective prescribed grazing requires clearly defined objectives, measurable metrics, and systematic monitoring and evaluation.
-Establishing project plans with specific targets for vegetation, soil, and livestock outcomes ensures that grazing practices can be tracked, assessed, and adapted over time to maximize ecological and operational benefits.
+Recommendations for Grazing Guidance Element #2

 Consider landscape goals and attributes, project scale, quality, and type of and amount of vegetation to be removed to determine ideal locations for prescribed grazing.

-When planning a prescribed grazing project, a first step is understanding how the scale, landscape features, and amount of vegetation to be removed will affect where and how grazing should take place.
-Simply putting livestock on a piece of land without assessing these factors can results in goals not being achieved, and grazing viewed as an inefficient tool to manage vegetation.
+When planning a prescribed grazing project, the first step is understanding how the scale, landscape features, and amount of vegetation to be removed will affect where and how grazing should take place.
+Simply putting livestock on a piece of land without assessing these factors can result in goals not being achieved, and grazing viewed as an inefficient tool to manage vegetation.

 Area of the grazing site (i.e., project size) matters because it directly impacts how long livestock can stay in one area, how often pastures may need rest, and what kinds of infrastructure (e.g., fencing or water systems) will be needed if they are not already in place.
 For example, larger parcels may support longer rotations with fewer repeated grazing events, which is important for forage recovery and soil protection.
-On smaller parcels, grazing may need to be more intensive, faster rotations, but carefully timed to avoid damaging desirable vegetation ().
+On smaller parcels, grazing may need to be more intensive, faster rotations, but carefully timed to avoid damaging desirable vegetation (NRCS 2023).

 The amount and type of vegetation also plays a key role.
 If the goal is to reduce a large amount of dense, fast-growing invasive grasses or brush, then higher-intensity grazing in short bursts may be effective, especially with goats or mixed-species herds.
-However, if the area to be grazed includes native perennial grasses or sensitive habitat areas, Grazing Operators will want to manage the timing of grazing to promote desired species’ regrowth and maintenance of ecological balance ().
+However, if the area to be grazed includes native perennial grasses or sensitive habitat areas, Grazing Operators will want to manage the timing of grazing to promote desired species’ regrowth and maintenance of ecological balance (Bush 2006; also see GGE #1 Recommendation d: Manage for Different Vegetation Types, Goals, and Animal Health).

 By evaluating both the scale of the land, fuel loads, and management needs, Grazing Operators can identify which areas are best suited for grazing now, and which may need more preparation (e.g., additional fencing, water access) or deferred grazing to protect plant health.
 Using tools like pasture maps, forage biomass estimates, and even simple visual assessments can help with this planning.
-Over time, matching livestock numbers and grazing pressure to what your land can support will improve pasture condition, reduce erosion, and contribute to long-term sustainability.
+Over time, matching livestock species, numbers, and grazing pressure to what the land can support (i.e., carrying capacity) will improve pasture condition, reduce erosion, and contribute to long-term sustainability.
+The State Lands’ Grazing Packet includes detailed guidance for developing grazing plans that consider these factors (RMAC 2025a).

 Livestock Selection Guidelines